jhu-lcsr/good_robot/README.md

 ### Push + Grasp

-We provide the [Original Visual Pushing Grasping (VPG) Repository](https://github.com/andyzeng/visual-pushing-grasping) pushing and grasping task as a baseline for our algorithms.
+We provide backwards compatibility with the [Visual Pushing Grasping (VPG) GitHub Repository](https://github.com/andyzeng/visual-pushing-grasping), and evaluate on their pushing and grasping task as a baseline from which to compare our algorithms.

 #### Push + Grasp Training